-- Small schools Revenue In 2011, Governor Dayton and the Minnesota Legislature created small schools revenue that provides additional funds for school districts that have fewer than 1,000 students. - American Indian Education Aid enacted In 2015, Governor Dayton and the Minnesota Legislature enacted an American Indian Education aid program, which provides funding for school districts, charters and American Indian controlled tribal contract schools with at least 20 American Indian students.
+- Small Schools Revenue In 2011, Governor Dayton and the Minnesota Legislature created small schools revenue that provides additional funds for school districts that have fewer than 1,000 students. - American Indian Education Aid enacted In 2015, Governor Dayton and the Minnesota Legislature enacted an American Indian Education aid program, which provides funding for school districts, charters and American Indian controlled tribal contract schools with at least 20 American Indian students.
 Districts are guaranteed at least \$20,000. - Agricultural School Bond Credit Enacted under Governor Dayton's leadership in 2017, the bond credit pays 40 percent of debt service levy on agriculture land, helping districts with large amounts of farm land to pass and maintain levies. - Long Term Facilities Maintenance In 2015, Governor Dayton and the Legislature created the Long Term Facilities Maintenance program, which helps school districts maintain school buildings.
 This per pupil driven formula can be used to increase facility accessibility, and health and safety.
-School districts receive \$193 per students for fiscal year 2017, \$292 for fiscal year 2018, and \$380 for fiscal year 2019 and later. - Local Optional Revenue In 2013, Governor Dayton and the Minnesota Legislature established an additional category of general education revenue, called local optional revenue, which makes all districts eligible for \$424 per pupil in additional revenue.
+School districts receive \$193 per students for FY17, \$292 for FY18, and \$380 for FY19 and later.

+• Local Optional Revenue - In 2013, Governor Dayton and the Minnesota Legislature established an additional category of general education revenue, called local optional revenue, which makes all districts eligible for \$424 per pupil in additional revenue.
-C.22 Invested \$1.3 Million in Agricultural Literacy

-Under Governor Dayton's leadership, \$1.3 million has been invested in the Minnesota Agriculture in the Classroom Program, which works to increase agricultural literacy through K-12 education.
+C.22 Invested \$1.3 Million in Agricultural Literacy Under Governor Dayton's leadership, \$1.3 million has been invested in the Minnesota Agriculture in the Classroom Program, which works to increase agricultural literacy through K-12 education.
 The program provides resources to Minnesota educators to help them teach core curriculum concepts in science, social studies, language arts and nutrition using authentic, agricultural-based content.
 Through the Minnesota Agriculture in the Classroom Program, teachers can apply for Ag Literacy Grants to bring agriculture and food systems into the classroom, or support field trips to working farms or agriculture businesses.
 The program also funds Ag Literacy Grants to help FFA chapters and 4-H programs promote agricultural literacy in their communities.

+In addition to funding ag literacy efforts, the Minnesota Agriculture in the Classroom Program provides funding for an Outstanding Teacher Award, which allows that educator to attend the National Agriculture in the Classroom Conference.

+Year Funding

+2011 \$110,000

+2012 \$131,000

+2013 \$220,000

+2014 \$193,000

+2015 \$207,000

+2016 \$228,000

+2017 \$253,000

+Total: \$1,342,000

+C.23 Provided \$4 Million Strengthen and Expand Agricultural Education Minnesota Agricultural Education Leadership Council works to improve agricultural education by fostering new ideas, encouraging people to enter or remain in the agriculture education profession, and serving as a source of information for agricultural education questions.
+Under Governor Dayton's Administration, the Council has provided \$4 million grants to help increase the number of Farm Business

+\$4 million grants to help increase the number of Farm Business Management Instructors that work one on one with farmers to help them improve their understanding of financial decisions that have and/or will affect their farm.
+In addition, a small portion of the funds